recoberk4/AI-Aimbot-2025/README.md

 # AI-Aimbot-2025
-A python based AI Aimbot for Fortnite.
+A Python based AI Aimbot for Fortnite.
 Undectected and working 2025.

 Source code included.